NgFEP/Ambot/README.md

 # Installation Instructions
 Follow these steps to install and set up AMBOT:
-# step 1
-- Clone the Repository
+- First, open your terminal and run the command to clone the repository.
 ```
 git clone https://github.com/NgFEP/Ambot.git
 ```